Bridge Deep Dive

 -I$(GENERATED_DIR) \

+Then the other .mk files in the directory handle copying sources from the target to FireSim, building RTL, and more.
 That’s it!
 At this point you should be able to both test your bridge in software simulation using metasimulation, or deploy it to an FPGA.